adinauer/fhbay/README.md

 =====

 This is an auction platform which allows you to offer articles and bid on them.
+This project is part of the SVE (Service Engineering) course at FH Hagenberg.

 Building and Deploying
 ----------------------

-To build the application and deploy it to JBoss (needs to be running) execute the following command in the root of the project.
+To build the application and deploy it to JBoss (JBoss and MySql need to be running and the fhbay database needs to exist) execute the following command in the root of the project.
     $ mvn clean install -DskipTests=true; mvn -pl fhbay-ear jboss-as:deploy

 After the EAR file has been deployed you can execute the tests with the command: